bennybobw/s3fs/README.txt

 ==================
 == Installation ==
 ==================
-1) Install Libraries version 2.x from http://drupal.org/project/libraries.

-2) Install the AWS SDK for PHP.
+1) Install the AWS SDK for PHP.
   a) If you have drush, you can install the SDK with this command (executed
-    from the root folder of your Drupal codebase): drush make --no-core sites/all/modules/s3fs/s3fs.make
+    from the root folder of your Backdrop codebase): drush make --no-core sites/all/modules/s3fs/s3fs.make
   b) If you don't have drush, download the SDK from here:
     https://github.com/aws/aws-sdk-php/releases/download/2.7.25/aws.zip
-    Extract that zip file into your Drupal codebase's sites/all/libraries/awssdk2 folder such that the path to aws-autoloader.php
+    Extract that zip file into your Backdrop codebase's sites/all/libraries/awssdk2 folder such that the path to aws-autoloader.php
     is: sites/all/libraries/awssdk2/aws-autoloader.php